quicwg/multipath/draft-ietf-quic-multipath.md

 The requirement of monotonically increasing sequence numbers is per path.
-Receivers could very well receive the same sequence number for PATH_AVAILABLE or PATH_STANDBY Frames on different paths.
+Receivers could very well receive the same sequence number for PATH_AVAILABLE or PATH_BACKUP Frames on different paths.
 The receiver of the PATH_AVAILABLE or PATH_BACKUP frame needs to use and compare the sequence numbers separately for each Path ID.